 - Thin walled sections.

-- An accumilation of a number of the items above working against each other to cause chatter.
+- An accumilation of a number of the items above works against each other to cause chatter.
 This is the hardest type to cure.

-First of all, don’t take anything for granted, if the machine is new, it does not mean the bearing must be in good order and can’t be the cause of chatter, likewise, poorly adjusted slide ways and jib strips, or loose lead screw nuts on a brand new machine can be the cause of chatter. if you are suffering with chatter on just about every job, go back to basics, and take the time to check and properly adjust your machine according to the manufacturers instructions.
-Of course it would be just as easy to blame wear and tear of the bearings and slide-ways for chatter on older machines, only to find the problem is related to a combination of tool wear, depth of cut and the wrong spindle speed or feed rate.
+First of all, don’t take anything for granted, if the machine is new, it does not mean the bearing must be in good order and can’t be the cause of chatter, likewise, poorly adjusted slideways and jib strips, or loose lead screw nuts on a brand new machine can be the cause of chatter. if you are suffering from chatter on just about every job, go back to basics, and take the time to check and properly adjust your machine according to the manufacturer’s instructions.
+Of course, it would be just as easy to blame wear and tear of the bearings and slide-ways for chatter on older machines, only to find the problem is related to a combination of tool wear, depth of cut, and the wrong spindle speed or feed rate.

-As a general rule, if a work piece is unsupported for a length of more than 3 X the diameter, you run the risk of chatter.
-However, it you have a really long slender shaft that is supported with a live centre you also run the risk of chatter unless you use a traveling steady.
-Common sense will normally tell you if your work piece is sufficiently rigid, but sometime you may have to think a little outside of the box to find the solution.
+As a general rule, if a workpiece is unsupported for a length of more than 3 X the diameter, you run the risk of chatter.
+However, it you have a really long slender shaft that is supported by a live centre you also run the risk of chatter unless you use a traveling steady.
+Common sense will normally tell you if your workpiece is sufficiently rigid, but sometime you may have to think a little outside of the box to find the solution.

 By this, I mean that the tool is either too sharp or too blunt, again there are no easy answers.
 However as a rule sharper is better, or to put it another way the smaller tool tip radii the better chance you have of reducing chatter.
 This is fine for shallow cuts, but for deep cuts (more than 3 X tool tip radii) the larger the radii the better, but too big is worse.

-You may start to notice a theme , there are no easy answers when it come to chatter, it really is trial and error.
-But, Tool Height…… I personally found that running the tool a little above centre gives less chatter for smaller diameter, longer pieces, while having the tool below centre always appeared to help with chatter on larger diameter components.
-However colleagues past and present would either agree or disagree with these opinions at a ratio of about 1 : 1, which goes to show, its whatever works for you at the time, the trick is to try everything!!!!
+You may start to notice a theme, there are no easy answers when it comes to chatter, it really is trial and error.
+But, Tool Height…… I personally found that running the tool a little above centre gives less chatter for smaller diameter, longer pieces while having the tool below centre always appeared to help with chatter on larger diameter components.
+However, colleagues past and present would either agree or disagree with these opinions at a ratio of about 1: 1, which goes to show, that whatever works for you at the time, the trick is to try everything!!!!

 Again, really basic stuff, but if your tool is not rigid, either because it is too thin, or has too much overhang, it will cause chatter.
-This one is easy to cure, buy making the tool as rigid as possible, however if you have already done this and are still suffering with chatter, I would suggest changing tool height, tool geometry or spindle speeds and tool feeds.
+This one is easy to cure, by making the tool as rigid as possible, however, if you have already done this and are still suffering from chatter, I would suggest changing tool height, tool geometry, or spindle speeds and tool feeds.

 After rigidity, feeds and speeds are the biggest cause of chatter, but there may be no logic to the best method to cure it.
-Usually having the spindle running too fast when turning long slender shafts too will cause chatter, but as the diameter of the shaft incases chatter can be more evident in slower spindle speeds.
-As a general rules, long shafts under 20mmØ should be turned at relatively fast spindle speeds with a slow to medium feed rate and shafts over 20mmØ should be turned at a slower spindle speed with higher feed rates.
-I know this is a little vague, but the best way to cure speed and feed related chatter i by trial and error, what works for one may not work for another.
-It may be machine orientated or just down to luck, to be honest I have never quite worked it out.
+Usually having the spindle running too fast when turning long slender shafts too will cause chatter, but as the diameter of the shaft incases chatter can be more evident at slower spindle speeds.
+As a general rule, long shafts under 20mmØ should be turned at relatively fast spindle speeds with a slow to medium feed rate and shafts over 20mmØ should be turned at a slower spindle speed with higher feed rates.
+I know this is a little vague, but the best way to cure speed and feed-related chatter are by trial and error, what works for one may not work for another.
+It may be machine orientated or just down to luck, to be honest, I have never quite worked it out.

-If you are lucky enough to have a lathe with infinitely variable speed you can sometimes get lucky and reduce chatter considerably by increasing or decreasing the spindle speed a little. if not, try making adjustments to feed rates, I generally advocate higher feed rates than others would normally use, and generally get good surface finishes with very little chatter, but of course you milage may vary.
+If you are lucky enough to have a lathe with an infinitely variable speed you can sometimes get lucky and reduce chatter considerably by increasing or decreasing the spindle speed a little. if not, try making adjustments to feed rates, I generally advocate higher feed rates than others would normally use, and generally get good surface finishes with very little chatter, but of course, your mileage may vary.

-How to get rid of chatter once you have it on part.
+How to get rid of chatter once you have it on a part

-However if you are unlucky enough to get chatter on you finishing cut, I am afraid there is very little you can do apart from either live with it, or make a new part.
+However, if you are unlucky enough to get chatter on your finishing cut, I am afraid it is very little you can do apart from either live with it or make a new part.

 If you would like to receive hints and tips directly into your inbox, please sign up here…

-Disclaimer – All workshop tips and advice offered on this site is done so in good faith, White Horse CAD accept no responsibility for personal injury arising from anyone using the advice given in these pages.
+Disclaimer – All workshop tips and advice offered on this site are done so in good faith, White Horse CAD accepts no responsibility for personal injury arising from anyone using the advice given on these pages.